ldjogo2/ComputationalToying/README.md

+This is a compilation of cute puzzles I find online and the solutions I create for them.
-# EinsteinRiddle
+# Riddles
-## This is a c++ program for solving the below riddle the cool way(by my standards lol).
-Try the riddle first without using the code!
+### c++ solution1 for Einstein's riddle
 1. In a street there are five houses, painted five different colours.
 2. In each house lives a person of different nationality
 3. These five homeowners each drink a different kind of beverage, smoke different brand of cigar and keep a different pet.